elmaanum/sanity-gatsby-wa-portfolio/README.md

 ### Content

-Content should be managed via the Sanity Studio.
+Content is managed via the Sanity Studio.
 Since there is a single dataset for all environments it doesn't matter from which deployment the content is modified.